 Subscribers of our general project updates(external link) will be notified by email when the project moves into a new stage/phase and there are changes to traffic management and the work area layout.
 We may also let you know about key milestones we've achieved.

-If you would like to receive more information about the project's progress from our contractor, Isaac Construction, you can sign up(external link) to their email updates, which will be sent more regularly.
+If you would like to receive more information about the project's progress from our contractor, Isaac Construction, you can sign up(external link) for their email updates, which will be sent more regularly.
 Additionally, residents or businesses located within, or close to, the work area can sign up for the contractor's site-specific text alerts and email updates on the work(external link)

 The cycleway route